cloudant-labs/clouseau/docs/book/book.typ

 between Dreyfus and Clouseau during index lifecycle management, focusing on how ETS tables and LRU cache coordinate with monitors and links.
-On the Dreyfus side, dreyfus_index_manager maintains two ETS tables:
+On the Dreyfus side, `dreyfus_index_manager` maintains two ETS tables:
-BY_INDEX, which maps {Db, Index} to process IDs, and BY_PID, which tracks active processes for cleanup and routing.
+`BY_INDEX`, which maps `{Db, Index}` to process IDs, and `BY_PID`, which tracks active processes for cleanup and routing.
-When an index is requested, dreyfus_index_manager either retrieves the PID from ETS or calls clouseau_rpc:open_index/3 to forward the request to Clouseau.
+When an index is requested, `dreyfus_index_manager` either retrieves the PID from ETS or calls `clouseau_rpc:open_index/3` to forward the request to Clouseau.
-On the Clouseau side, IndexManagerService checks the OpenIndexLRU cache for an existing index actor; if absent, it spawns a new IndexService actor and adds it to the LRU.
+On the Clouseau side, `IndexManagerService` checks the `OpenIndexLRU` cache for an existing index actor; if absent, it spawns a new `IndexService` actor and adds it to the LRU.
-Each opened index is represented by two actors—dreyfus_index in Erlang and IndexService in Scala—linked together so that termination of one propagates to the other.
+Each opened index is represented by two actors—`dreyfus_index` in Erlang and `IndexService` in Scala—linked together so that termination of one propagates to the other.
-Monitors are established on both sides: dreyfus_index_manager monitors dreyfus_index, and IndexManagerService monitors IndexService.
+Monitors are established on both sides: `dreyfus_index_manager` monitors `dreyfus_index`, and `IndexManagerService` monitors `IndexService`.
-This design ensures consistency: if dreyfus_index dies, the manager receives a DOWN signal and removes the entry from ETS, while the link triggers an EXIT signal to terminate IndexService, which in turn is removed from the LRU.
+This design ensures consistency: if `dreyfus_index` dies, the manager receives a `DOWN` signal and removes the entry from ETS, while the link triggers an `EXIT` signal to terminate `IndexService`, which in turn is removed from the LRU.
-Conversely, if IndexService dies, IndexManagerService cleans up the LRU entry, and the link causes dreyfus_index to exit, prompting ETS cleanup.
+Conversely, if `IndexService` dies, `IndexManagerService` cleans up the LRU entry, and the link causes `dreyfus_index` to exit, prompting ETS cleanup.
 This bidirectional monitoring and linking strategy guarantees that stale references are eliminated promptly, maintaining system integrity across distributed components.